hotosm/ActivationCurriculum/validation-role/tools-of-the-trade.md

 ### Review

-JOSM is the only tool Validation Activators need for the entire validation process.
+Is JOSM required for the entire validation process?

 * True
 * False